Reham-Omar/my-first-repo/README.md

 1. as we increase the number of # the size of the text increase

-2. to list new  or modified files use 'git status'
+2. to list new  or modified files use '''git status'''

 3. I can use the (editor on GitHub) to preview the content for my website in Markdown files.